 - Follow the terms and conditions to comply with legal rules and regulations, like age restrictions, tax implications, etc.

 - Clearly explain the rules of the sweepstakes to your customers, so they’re aware of sweepstakes limits, loyalty point redemption rules, as well as the winning criteria

 Customer engagement as a result of active participation in sweepstakes is tough to beat.
 Sweepstakes, when designed the right way, can benefit your brand by increasing social media awareness and omnichannel traffic as well as promoting your loyalty program.

 Example #2: Microsoft

 Microsoft Rewards continually runs exciting sweepstakes programs.
-In its most recent program, existing loyal customers have a chance to win an Xbox Series S console, Surface Pro 7 Plus, 12 months of Xbox Game Pass, and other rewards.
-There will be one winner each month until June 2022.
+In its most recent program, existing loyal customers have a chance to win an Xbox Series S console, Surface Pro 7 Plus, 12 months of Xbox Game Pass and other rewards.
+There was one winner each month through June 2022.

 Meet the rewards: